astroprofsmith/intromodern.github.io/_sources/c11electric.md

 ```

-To make sure you have understood the logic, here, you should rotate
+To make sure you have understood the logic here, you should rotate
 the capacitor and work out the last two components yourself.
 If you
 rotate the capacitor so that the plates lie parallel to the $xy$
 plane, then you'll get $E_z$, and the motion of the capacitor in $x$